CollinM/asap-sas/doc/LAB-NOTEBOOK.md

 **Possible Next Steps**:
 - Environment
-  - Move all feature engineering, and maybe model training and testing, to Pythont to make it easier to interact with and interrogate the data.
+  - Move all feature engineering, and maybe model training and testing, to Python to make it easier to interact with and interrogate the data.
 - Preprocesing
   - Double the available data by using both scores.
 However, this brings up a philosophical and machine learning conundrum in the way that the problem is poised.
 Score 1 is the actual score awarded to the answer and thus the target label, Score 2 is the score given to measure/test the reliability of Score 1.
 By creating duplicate instances (by feature representation) that have the same score, we're not *really* adding any new signal to the system.
 We could argue that we're reinforcing the signal, and that could be borne out in the experiment's results.
 But, what happens when the duplicate instances have different scores?
 Now it would seem that we're adding noise to the system in the form of philosophically incorrect target labels.
 But, again, it could be argued that if the reliability score disagrees with the actual score, then the actual score is not as accurate as we take it to be.
 The aforementioned noise could actually be a signal that represents our lack of confidence in the actual score.
 In short, it's not at all clear that it would be appropriate to use Score 2 as stand-in target label, but it would make for an interesting experiment.
   - Develop heuristic to remove outlier answers that are clearly mistakenly truncated, yet have a non-zero score.